mebobby2/mf-store/README.md

 ### iFrame (git branch integration-iframe)
 Solves the problem of a slow service holding the entire page up.
 However, the bad part is that you cannot share the stylesheet,loaded libraries, communication will be harder, etc,

+### Client Side JS (integration-client-side-js)
+Loads the UI for each microservice using Ajax on the browser.
+Also solves the problem of a slow service holding the entire page up.
+However, because it's client side rendering, you may lose SEO.
+However, Google SEO Crawler is getting better at processing JS these days...

 ## Notes
 ### create-react-app Commands
 #### npm run build